norcalcyberops/Attack-and-Detect-With-Wazuh/README.md

    Using this information, I attempted to access the domain controller using xfreerdp and was successful, resulting in further Lateral Movement.

-   Navigation around the file system, I eventually found a folder called "Production Documents" and within the folder a file called "secrets.txt."

    ![Screenshot 2025-02-20 120644](https://github.com/user-attachments/assets/ffa35454-dd0c-403f-bfd3-63043258b291)

    ![Screenshot 2025-02-20 121338](https://github.com/user-attachments/assets/41107e20-75d1-4ca2-a6a5-fa5652e30f6a)

+   Navigation around the file system, I eventually found a folder called (Production Documents) and within the folder was a file called "secrets.txt"

    After finding the file called "secrets.txt" residing on the DC, I attempted Data Exfiltration.
 Using "scp" to copy the files to my Kali and named the file "my_sensitive_file" and was successful.

    ![Screenshot 2025-02-20 153441](https://github.com/user-attachments/assets/59c34ab1-61e4-433d-8034-8d6526a5f0ee)